defeo/aws/_tutorials/websockets.md

    `close` event on `wsconn`.
 If `myuser` is not `null`, remove the user from `connected_users`.

-Test your application using private navigation and several browsers.
+Test your application using several tabs.
 Verify that connections and disconnections happen consistently.

 ## Ditching short polling

-We still havent removed the short polling to `/userlist`.
+We still haven't removed the short polling to `/userlist`.
 We must now notify all WebSocket clients whenever a connection/disconnection happens.